nprint/nprint/README.md

 # Details
 Overview / Original nPrint paper can be found here: https://nprint.github.io/nprint/

-Detailed usage can be found in the nPrint wiki: https://github.com/nprint/nprint/wiki
+Detailed usage and installation information can be found in the nPrint wiki: https://github.com/nprint/nprint/wiki

-# Install

-Download latest release and ` ./configure && make && make install `
+There will be bugs!
+Please report any you see.